bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 | --------------------------------------------------------------------------------------------- |
 | Heavy Retrofit Kit and Parts  | [BROV2-HEAVY-KIT-R1.zip](cad/BROV2-HEAVY-KIT-R1.zip) |

-# Usage

-Assemble according to the below steps, and the Heavy Retrofit Kit will allow you to have full six degree-of-freedom control, active roll and pitch stability, and additional lifting capability.

 # Assembly and Installation

 ## BlueROV2 Partial Disassembly